EPS seminar, 2020-2021 theme

 Crisis or crisis of globalization?
 What implications for educational research?

 The growing number of crises in which we find ourselves calls for a renewal of our epistemological frameworks with a view to global thinking.
-Indeed, it seems less and less conceivable to separate environment-health-social-economy, as demonstrated by the work of socio-anthropologist F. Keck on recent and current pandemics:
+Indeed, it seems less and less conceivable to separate environment-health-social-economy, as demonstrated by the work carried out by socio-anthropologist F. Keck on recent and current pandemics, for example:

 https://www.franceculture.fr/personne-frederic-keck.html

-or the economist Eloi Laurent, for whom weighing up health and economics is epistemologically dated nonsense, and politically absurd:
+or the economist Eloi Laurent, for whom weighing up health and economics is epistemologically outdated and politically absurd:

 https://www.franceculture.fr/personne-eloi-laurent.html